Frequently Asked Questions

 If you would like to help KNTR with a donation, checks may be mailed to:

 Contributions may also be made through PayPal or with a credit card:

 For more information about making a donation, please contact Debbie Brown.

 Where can I purchase KNTR merchandise?

-The Kids Need to Read CafePress store offers a variety of products that promote Kids Need to Read and literacy, from shirts and tote bags to mousepads and mugs.
+The Kids Need to Read online store offers a variety of products that promote Kids Need to Read and literacy.
 Net proceeds from the store help Kids Need to Read to buy more books.
 Visit the store.

 How can I help KNTR?

 Kids Need to Read welcomes volunteers in the greater Phoenix, Arizona area.
 If you would like to contribute professional skills, help out at our local events, or assist with book sorting and other general needs, please contact us to express your interest.

 We are grateful for fundraisers conducted on KNTR's behalf in any part of the country, no matter how large or small.
 Please contact Debbie Brown to discuss the possibility of operating a fundraiser for the foundation.

 Donations of new books are also a great way to help Kids Need to Read.
 Although we encourage the donation of titles from our book list, we also appreciate off-list books, provided they do not contain questionable content.
 Donated books should provide positive, uplifting themes, as many of the children we serve face difficult challenges in their lives.
 For complete information about donating books, visit our Give Books page.